Summer at the U is the perfect time to enhance your professional development, gain a credential, or pursue an interest.

 The Humphrey School of Public Affairs Junior Summer Institute (JSI) is a rigorous seven-week academic and experiential learning program that prepares undergraduate students to thrive in graduate programs and launch careers in public service.

 NAM is a six-week summer enrichment program for college sophomores and J=juniors interested in pursuing health careers.

 Field Study Programs

 Spend three weeks or one week in rural southwestern Minnesota getting to know the land, the community, and yourself.

 Field biology courses at Itasca are open to domestic or international undergraduate and graduate students of any accredited college or university, as well as to others with continuing education objectives.
 We welcome students from around the United States and the world.

 Carlson's education abroad programs offer an array of options to explore a variety of business-related topics in locations spread across the globe.

 IonE offers study abroad opportunities for upper-level undergraduates (juniors and seniors) and graduate students at the U of M.

-The objective of the program is to encourage high performing undergraduate students nationwide to continue their studies as graduate students in engineering with a focus in fluid power.
+The objective of the program is to encourage high performing undergraduate students nationwide to continue their studies as graduate students in mechanical engineering.